First United Methodist Church

 To Know God and Make God Known

-The church office is open Monday-Thursday 8am-5pm Lunch 12-1pm
+The church office is open Monday-Thursday 8am-5pm and closed for Lunch 12-1pm.

 CONTEMPORARY PRAISE & WORSHIP AT 9:00 AM